 Charlie Sheen Fired From 'Two and a Half Men'

-The actor fires back: "Now I can take all of the bazillions, never have to look at whatshiscock again and I never have to put on those silly shirts for as long as this warlock exists."
+Reached by TMZ, Sheen, 45, said: "This is very good news.
+They continue to be in breach, like so many whales.
+It is a big day of gladness at the Sober Valley Lodge because now I can take all of the bazillions, never have to look at whatshiscock again and I never have to put on those silly shirts for as long as this warlock exists in the terrestrial dimension."

 A Warner Bros spokesperson tells THR that no decision has been made on the future of the show.